What Are Marketing Funnel Metrics - Beginner’s Guide

 1. Traffic (e.g., Organic, Referral, Paid)

-Track the overall traffic you get into your website from various sources such as organic traffic, traffic through paid ads or via affiliate referrals.
+Track the overall traffic you get into your website from various sources such as organic traffic, traffic through paid ads, or affiliate referrals.

-You may get an overview of organic traffic from Google Analytics whereas for the others, you may use specific tools.
+You can get an overview of organic traffic from Google Analytics whereas, for the others, you can use specific tools.

 For example, if you used Adroll to run paid ads, then it will help you with the traffic and conversion metrics.
 For referral traffic, you will have to check your affiliate management tool.